PGRacing-Team-Vehicle-Perfomance/laptime_simulator/README.md

 git clone https://github.com/Grochman/gfr_sim.git
 ```

-- Open VisualStudio
+- Open Visual Studio
-- Click File -> Open -> CMake and select the top level CMakeList.txt
+- Click File -> Open -> CMake and select the top level CMakeLists.txt
-- If you do not have install "Linux, Max, and embedded development with C++" (most likely you will be propted by the IDE to do so, if not go to VisualStudio Installer and download the package manually)
+- If you do not have it, install "Linux, macOS, and embedded development with C++" (most likely you will be prompted by the IDE to do so, if not go to Visual Studio Installer and download the package manually)

 ## Contributing